Tamaki Kawakubo

-(born October 10, 1979) is a virtuoso violinist from the United States.
-She currently tours internationally as a concert artist.
-She released her second CD in May 2007 called "Recital!".
-Since then, she has released "Live at Kennedy Center", and the most recent release "Encore"with acclaimed pianist Akira Eguchi.
-She shared second prize awarded at the 2002 International Tchaikovsky Competition, the highest prize awarded in 2002.

-Tamaki Kawakubo is currently touring in Japan and Europe.
+Tamaki Kawakubo (川久保賜紀) (born October 10, 1979) is a Japanese-American violinist.
+A recipient of an Avery Fisher Career Grant, she won the Silver Medal at the 2002 International Tchaikovsky Competition and the First Prize at the 2001 Sarasate International Violin Competition.

 Early years

 Tamaki was born in Palos Verdes, California.
 She began violin studies at the age of five in Los Angeles.
-She studied with Robert Lipsett at the R.D.
-Colburn School of Performing arts in Los Angeles.
+She studied with Robert Lipsett at the Colburn School in Los Angeles.
 Following this she studied with Dorothy DeLay and Masao Kawasaki at the Juilliard School of performing arts.
-In 1997 she won an Avery Fisher Career Grant and moved to Zürich to study with Zakhar Bron.
+In 1997, she received an Avery Fisher Career Grant and moved to Zürich to study with Zakhar Bron.